PSAT Test-Taking Strategies: Top 3 Tips

-In order to raise your PSAT score, you should be familiar with the overall structure of the PSAT as well as the structure of the three tests it entails: Reading, Writing & Language, and Math.
-The strategies outlined in this section can be applied to any of these tests to help raise your PSAT score.
+Enhance your test prep by reviewing our top PSAT test-taking tips and strategies.
+As you study for the exam, you should familiarize yourself with the overall structure of the PSAT as well as the structure of the three tests it entails: Reading, Writing & Language, and Math.
+The PSAT strategies and tips outlined in this article can be applied to any of these tests to help raise your PSAT score.

 PSAT Test-Taking Strategies